luckyshot/OpenSound/README.md

 ### /status

-Requests JSON status of OpenSound, every 5 seconds:
+Requests JSON status of OpenSound every 5 seconds, a client is considered connected if he sends a status update at least every 5 seconds:

 <pre>song: 'folder/path/starting/at/root/mysong.mp3'
 pos: 0 // in seconds